 Admittedly, this is the problem employers’ face when the reach is genuinely humanly impossible to meaningfully cover.
 You see, whereas generally sellers engage in self-preservation when it comes to selling (selling only what they must), a scenario like the one mentioned drives this survival attitude into high gear.
 And so it was that covering territory was not what they focused on – selling the right amount of volume and value (irrespective of how few bars they had to cover) was what they ended up doing.

 Prospecting is the most important step in selling, but is not the sale

 Prospecting via digital marketing and lead generation forms are 21st century sales tools that are rapidly gaining currency.
 Having interacted with a seller’s content (post, advert, video, song etc.) the prospective buyer clicks on the link provided to state that he or she is interested.
 Right there, the most important step in selling has been done for you.
 Prospecting.
 However, this does not exempt you from going through the other six steps, which many assume it does, to their detriment.
 You still have to first qualify the prospect and proceed to interview all the way to (hopefully) closing.
 And the point here is that, thought rarely covered in most sales training, prospecting is the most important step in selling but is not the sale itself.

-If you would like to have your sales team sell more, we can help.
+Check out our short courses and other services here.
+Or, if you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
-If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
-Thank you.Views – 309
+If in agreement, please complete the form below and we will get in touch after receiving your details, none of which will be public.
+Thank you.Views – 408